Featured

 https://vimeo.com/343052765

-Biscut, a 35-minute short film and my first fictional piece, was picked up by the Hotstar-Disney OTT platform and remained top-rated for two weeks whilst competing against full feature-length films.
-The short film follows the story of Bhoora, a poor Dalit (lower caste) man condemned to a daily struggle for survival, who turns a collective curse into a formidable force for change.
+Biscut is a 35-minute short film and my first work of fictional storytelling.
+It was picked up by the Hotstar-Disney OTT platform, where it remained top-rated for two weeks, competing against full-length feature films in India.
+The film tells the story of Bhoora, a poor Dalit man facing daily struggles for survival, who transforms a collective curse into a powerful catalyst for change.

-In 2010, I conceptualized and launched VOA’s Media Lab, a department now thriving in its 15th year.
-Its innovative programs and ideas are utilized by over 35 VOA language services across multiple platforms, including the acclaimed programs VOA-60, Red Carpet, Penalty Box, and Let’s Play Elections.
+In 2010, I conceptualized and launched VOA’s Media Lab—a creative innovation hub that has grown into a thriving department now in its 15th year.
+Its original formats and storytelling approaches are now adopted by over 35 VOA language services across platforms.
+Notable programs developed under Media Lab include VOA-60, Red Carpet, Penalty BOX, Qubanaha, and Let’s Play Elections, among many others.

 Installing Small, Low-cost Studios